Classic FM (UK): History

-GWR created a business plan which was supported by its major shareholder, DMGT, publishers of the Daily Mail.
-An internal dispute over ownership of the licence was resolved, and the consortium was completed after Time Warner agreed to back GWR's plans for the station.
-As time was running out to raise the £6m needed to launch the station, the GWR investment team spent two days presenting to and finally persuading private investor Sir Peter Michael to back the plan with a 30% investment.
-The founding shareholder group that launched Classic FM was Sir Peter Michael and Time Warner (each with over 30%), GWR (17%), DMGT (5%) and several other smaller shareholders.
 The Radio Authority had granted an exemption so that Time Warner could hold more than 25%, provided a UK citizen/corporation was larger in the shareholding group.

 The station launched at 06:00 on Monday 7 September 1992, after two months of test transmissions using a recording of birdsong.
 Nick Bailey presented the first programme, and Zadok the Priest by George Frideric Handel was the first piece to be played.
 Other launch presenters included Henry Kelly, Susannah Simons, Petroc Trelawny and Adrian Love.

-The station rejected the "Radio 3" style of presentation, and took inspiration from New York City's WNYC and the now-defunct WGMS in Washington, D.C., with their more populist mix of talk, light classical music, new artists and crossover classical records.

 Global, the UK's largest radio station ownership group, now owns the station.
 Classic FM has broadcast from its current studios, on the second floor of 30 Leicester Square in central London, since March 2006.
-The first programme to be broadcast live from there was Mark Griffiths' programme on Sunday 26 March 2006.
+The first programme to be broadcast live from there was Mark Griffiths' programme on 26 March 2006.

 In April and May 2017, High Score, the first series on UK radio dedicated to video game music, was first broadcast on Classic FM.
-According to the station's website, it became "the most popular programme on 'Listen Again' in Classic FM’s 25-year history".
+According to the station's website, it became "the most popular programme on 'Listen Again' in Classic FM's 25-year history".
 It was presented by composer Jessica Curry.